olga-od-ua/hello_ireland/TESTING.md

 * During the testing of the Delete Product function the following error was encountered while trying to delete a product that was still in the shopping bag: "No Product matches the given query."
 The following Slack post helped to resolve the issue: https://code-institute-room.slack.com/archives/C7HS3U3AP/p1631708528269000 by clearing the site data in the Application Storage.

-* In the Shopping_bag view the add_to_bag view was throwingthe following error: "class "Product" has no "objects" member" and the functionality was not working.
+* In the Shopping_bag view the add_to_bag view was throwing the following error: "class "Product" has no "objects" member" and the functionality was not working.

 Code suggested by the Boutique Ado walkthrough project: